harryleesan/kubernetes-workshop/README.md

 2. Login using username: `user` password: `user`.

 3. Click **Home** on the top left.
 You should see a list of dashboards.
-You can go explore what each dashboard shows.
+You can now go and explore what each dashboard does.

 # Lab 4: Trace with Jaeger [5 minutes]